akul-sethi/hex-reversi/README.txt

         - Added so that their view could make requests to our controller AdapterUtils
-        - Added for adapting between simple enums and value-classes
+        - Added for adapting between simple enums and value-classes PlayerAdapter
+        - Added so that the model adapter between our model and the providers could be implemented.

      List of features we got working:
         - Displaying board